shradhashet/Dynamic-Data-Table---React-JS/README.md

 # Dynamic Data Grid

-Dynamic Data Grid is a fully customizable table where users are +Allowed to define the number of columns and columns labels.
+Dynamic Data Grid is a fully customizable table where users are
+ + Allowed to define the number of columns and columns labels.
- +Has no restrictions  on the number of columns.
+ + Has no restrictions  on the number of columns.
- +Can add rows on demand even after the table is generated.
+ + Can add rows on demand even after the table is generated.
- +This can be further enhanced to a data grid by adding additional features.
+ + This can be further enhanced to a data grid by adding additional features.

 ## Features